Logo Waldemar Muhl

 Blue-Green Deployments - What Are They and Why Are They Important?

 Introduction With all the higher-level patterns I wanted to go back to basics a little bit and look at Blue-Green deployments.
 Though it can be deemed a design pattern (we’d certainly have to keep it in mind when we design our application), it’s probably more of a deployment strategy.
 What is a Blue-Green Deployment?
 A blue-green deployment is a software deployment strategy that involves creating two identical production environments, one for the current production release (blue) and one for the new release (green).
+Traffic is initially routed to the blue environment.
+Once the green environment is tested and ready, traffic gets switched over to green.
+Now intense monitoring takes place, we’re talking people glued to Grafana dashboards watching for things like exceptions, abnormal performance spikes, etc.

 • cicd